biosaxs-dev/molass-develop/_sources/chapters/06/testing.md

         tutorial/
             01-quicK_start.py
 ```
-As shown in the abobe table, tests are first classified by the two target types, namely the Molass Library itself and the codes included in the Jupyter Book documents.
+As shown in the above table, tests are first classified by the two target types, namely the Molass Library itself and the codes included in the Jupyter Book documents.

 One of the reasons for dividing the library tests into the two categories "generic" and "specific" is as follows.